Skip to content

 Leverage Social Media Storytelling

-Social media marketing doesn't require a massive budget, just consistency and authentic content.
-Focus on platforms where your target audience spends time – typically Instagram and Facebook for restaurants.
+Social media marketing does not need a big budget.
+It needs consistency and authentic content.
+Focus on platforms where your audience spends time.
+For restaurants, that usually means Instagram and Facebook.

-Share behind-the-scenes content showing your kitchen team preparing dishes, sourcing ingredients, or creating new recipes.
-This builds trust and creates emotional connections with your brand.
-User-generated content works brilliantly too – repost customer photos of their meals (with permission) to build community and social proof.
+Share behind-the-scenes content of your kitchen team preparing dishes, sourcing ingredients, or creating new recipes.
+This builds trust and an emotional bond with your brand.
+User-generated content works brilliantly too.
+Repost customer photos of their meals (with permission) to build community and social proof.

-Create Instagram Stories highlighting daily specials, staff recommendations, or quick cooking tips.
-Stories are free, appear prominently in feeds, and can include location tags that help local discovery.
+Create Instagram Stories that highlight daily specials, staff picks, or quick cooking tips.
+Stories are free and appear high in feeds.
+They can also carry location tags that help local discovery.

 Build an Email Marketing Community

-Email marketing delivers excellent return on investment, often generating £35 for every £1 spent.
-Start collecting email addresses through simple methods: table cards offering exclusive recipes, loyalty programme sign-ups, or birthday club memberships.
+Email marketing delivers an excellent return, often generating £35 for every £1 spent.
+Start collecting email addresses with simple methods: table cards offering exclusive recipes, loyalty programme sign-ups, or birthday club memberships.

-Send weekly newsletters featuring upcoming events, seasonal menu changes, or cooking tips using your signature ingredients.
-Keep emails personal and valuable – your subscribers should feel like insiders getting special access to your restaurant's world.
+Send weekly newsletters with upcoming events, seasonal menu changes, or cooking tips using your signature ingredients.
+Keep emails personal and valuable.
+Subscribers should feel like insiders with special access to your restaurant's world.

 Automated email sequences work particularly well for restaurants.
-Set up welcome emails for new subscribers, birthday offers, and win-back campaigns for customers who haven't visited recently.
+Set up welcome emails for new subscribers, birthday offers, and win-back campaigns for customers who have not visited recently.

 Build an Email Marketing Community

-Email marketing delivers excellent return on investment, often generating £35 for every £1 spent
+Email marketing delivers an excellent return, often generating £35 for every £1 spent

 Automated email sequences work particularly well for restaurants